 - Metadata report on physical activity measures in CLOSER studies.

 - Policy briefing

-Academic paper/s exploring the impact of age, sex and ethnicity on associations between socio-economic position and physical activity in Understanding Society; and of age, sex and birth year on associations between socio-economic position and physical activity in coordinated analyses of the British birth cohorts and ALSPAC.
+Academic paper to be published exploring the impact of of age, sex and birth year on associations between socio-economic position and physical activity in coordinated analyses of the British birth cohorts and ALSPAC.

 Read about other CLOSER data harmonisation projects.